 - Home of the Edith Bowen Laboratory School, an exemplary model of elementary school “best practice” for 83 years.

-- Home of the Center for Persons with Disabilities, which generates $6 for each $1 of state funding and has achieved international stature.
+- Home of the Institute for Disability Research, Policy, & Practice, which generates $6 for each $1 of state funding and has achieved international stature.

 - Home of the Emma Eccles Jones Early Childhood Education and Research Center, a dynamic outreach program for the 21st Century.